adamnervaWV/nerva/README.md

 ## Where to get help

-Discord is the preferred method of communication for NERVA
+Discord is the preferred method of communication for NERVA WV

 [Discord](https://discord.gg/setcXny)